-- Resolution of an informal complaint by the appropriate administrative person and/or the Affirmative Action Officer shall occur within thirty (30) calendar days of submission of complaint. - For a formal complaint, the Affirmative Action Officer shall report the results of his/her investigation and any recommendation within sixty (60) calendar days. - Any faculty or staff person accused of sexual harassment is entitled to due process as specified in the faculty or staff manual of applicable collective bargaining agreement.
-Any student accused of sexual harassment is entitled to due process in accordance with established University disciplinary procedures applicable to students. - If the Affirmative Action Officer, based on his or her findings, concludes that there is a substantial likelihood that sexual harassment has taken place, these findings shall be forwarded immediately to the accused's supervisor along with a recommendation for disciplinary action. - Violators of this policy may incur a variety of sanctions which may include, but are not limited to, referral for counseling, written or oral reprimands, suspension with or without pay. termination, or referral to the criminal justice system. - Nothing contained herein shall be deemed to restrict or otherwise prohibit the complainant from filing a complaint with an appropriate external governmental agency, nor shall this policy be deemed as discouraging individuals from seeking legal counsel.
-It shall, however, be the responsibility of such individuals to meet any agency filing deadlines. - In the event allegations are not substantiated, reasonable steps shall be taken to ensure that the accused suffers no damage to his/ her reputation which may have been caused by the proceedings.
-Any complainant found to be dishonest in making allegations or who has been found to have made them maliciously shall be subject to University disciplinary action.
+- b.
+Resolution of an informal complaint by the appropriate administrative person and/or the Affirmative Action Officer shall occur within thirty (30) calendar days of submission of complaint. - For a formal complaint, the Affirmative Action C. Officer shall report the results of his/her investigation and any recommendation within sixty (60) calendar days. - Any faculty or staff person accused of sexual d. harassment is entitled to due process as specified in the faculty or staff manual of applicable collective bargaining agreement.
+Any student accused of sexual harassment is entitled to due process in accordance with established University disciplinary procedures applicable to students. - If the Affirmative Action Officer, based on e. his or her findings, concludes that there is a substantial likelihood that sexual harassment has taken place, these findings shall be forwarded immediately to the accused's supervisor along with a recommendation for disciplinary action. - Violators of this policy may incur a variety f of sanctions which may include, but are not limited to, referral for counseling, written or oral reprimands, suspension with or without pay, termination, or referral to the criminal justice system. - Nothing contained herein shall be deemed to g. restrict or otherwise prohibit the complainant from filing a complaint with an appropriate external governmental agency, nor shall this policy be deemed as discouraging individuals from seeking legal counsel.
+It shall, however, be the responsibility of such individuals to meet any agency filing deadlines. - h.
+In the event allegations are not substantiated, reasonable steps shall be taken to ensure that the accused suffers no damage to his/her reputation which may have been caused by the proceedings.
+Any complainant found to be dishonest in making allegations or who has been found to have made them maliciously shall be subject to University disciplinary action. - 9.
+Confidentiality - All complaints of sexual harassment shall а. be considered confidential and only those persons necessary for the investigation and resolution of the complaints will be given information about them.
+The University will respect the confidentiality of the complainant and the individual against whom the complaint is filed as much as possible consistent with the University's legal obligations to protect the rights and security of its employees and students.